Plaxton: The Paramount era

 By the end of the 1970s, the British coach scene was dominated by two similar vehicles – the Plaxton Supreme and the Duple Dominant.
 In the early 1980s coach services over 30 miles were deregulated by the Transport Act 1980 and there was an increasing attempt by some operators to compete with the railways and airlines for express and intercity travel.
 As a result, there was a move away from light-weight chassis by Bedford and Ford to heavier-duty chassis from Leyland and Volvo, and an emphasis on improved comfort and amenities.
-There was also a growing interest from operators in imports from Europe due to their stylish eye-catching designs that attracted passengers.
+There was also a growing interest from operators in imports from Europe.
 In particular, designs from Neoplan and Van Hool received much attention.

 In response, Plaxton returned to Ogle Design to create a new look for their coach products.
 The result was the Plaxton Paramount, which appeared at the 1982 British Motor Show.
 The Paramount was a squarer design than the Supreme, with cleaner lines, a flatter roof line and a distinctive "feature window" just behind the front wheelarch.
 The use of the "feature window" was a return to a trump card played by the Ogle-inspired Panorama/Panorama I first seen in 1964.
 From there the waistline sloped down to meet the deeper windscreen.
 Initially there were two versions, the Paramount 3200 (available in 8, 10, 11 and 12-metre lengths) and the high-floor Paramount 3500 (available in 11 and 12 metre lengths) to replace the successful Viewmaster.
 Around 30% of Mark I Paramounts were the 3500 high-floor option, a greater proportion than had been anticipated.
 The rear of both versions were similar to Supreme V and VI but all else was new.

 In 1984 the design was adapted to produce the Paramount 4000 double-decker coach, initially built on Neoplan underframes.
 The design later appeared on chassis by Volvo, Scania and DAF.